judasgutenberg/networked_spellingbee/README.md

 If others are playing the same game as you are and you are both logged in, you can see their live scores and even send them messages (a feature that doesn't turn out to be very popular).

 If you've played games in the past and want to return to them to keep playing, you can navigate to them by clicking "see past games" in the navigation.
-It presents a calendar interface.
-Once you are on a historic game, you can see the state of other people who played the game on that day as well.
+This brings up a calendar interface.
+Once you use that to navigate to a historic game, you can see the state of other people who played the game on that day as well.

 As with my "Simple Spelling Bee" repo, this code uses no frameworks or Javascript libraries.
 I do have my own single-file PHP library I use for things, which I pared down to the absolute minimum necessary to get the user creation and login system working.
 So far I haven't built out a way for users to change their passwords.